 Website Sierra College

-- Manages and participates in the development and implementation of goals, objectives, policies, and priorities for department operations; recommends and administers policies and procedures.
+- Manages the development and implementation of departmental goals, objectives, and priorities for each assigned service area; recommends and administers policies and procedures.

-- Monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; recommends, within departmental policy, appropriate service and staffing levels.
+- Establishes, within District policy, appropriate service and staffing levels; monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; allocates resources accordingly.

-- Plans, directs, coordinates, and reviews the work plan for assigned staff, including temporary and student help; assigns work activities, projects, and programs; reviews and evaluates work products, methods, and procedures; meets with staff to identify and resolve problems.
+- Plans, directs, and coordinates, through subordinate level staff, the Facilities and Operations Department’s work plan; assigns projects and programmatic areas of responsibility; reviews and evaluates work methods and procedures; meets with key staff to identify and resolve problems.

 - Selects, trains, motivates, and evaluates assigned personnel; provides or coordinates staff training; works with employees to correct deficiencies; implements discipline and termination procedures.

-- Attends and participates in professional group meetings; maintains awareness of new trends and developments in the field of procurement, purchasing and contracts; incorporates new developments as appropriate.
+- Participates on a variety of boards, commissions, and committees; attends and participates in professional group meetings; maintains awareness of new trends and developments in the field of capital construction, facilities development, maintenance and plant operations; incorporates new developments as appropriate.

 - Performs related duties as required.

-Education/Training: A Bachelor’s degree from an accredited college or university with major course work in business administration or a closely related field.
+- Education/Training: A Bachelor’s degree from an accredited college or university with major course work in construction management, engineering, architecture, industrial technology, or a related field.

-- Principles and practices of program development and administration, contract negotiations and dispute resolution.
+- Advanced principles and practices of program development and administration.